theo-jenkins/WorkbenchAI/README.md

-# My Django Web App
+# WorkbenchAI - Django Web App

-A powerful web application that allows users to build and train neural networks.
+Currently supporting Windows and Linux, WorkbenchAI is a web application that allows users to build and train neural networks.
+It is built using Django and Tensorflow/Keras and can utlise GPUs for faster training.

 ## Table of Contents:
 - [Features](#features)